Fernando Torres is set to end his glittering playing career on Friday when his Sagan Tosu side hosts Vissel Kobe in a Japan's J-League match.

 Torres joined the Atletico youth academy at the age of 11 and made his debut as a 17-year-old in May 2001, scoring his first goal against Albacete.
 He was named the club's youngest captain aged 20 and was the star striker finding the back of the net 83 times before moving to Liverpool in 2007 for a fee of 28 million Euros.

-At Liverpool, he developed a telepathic understanding with club captain Steven Gerrard and fast became a fan-favorite, and scored on his debut against Chelsea.
+At Liverpool, he developed a telepathic understanding with club captain Steven Gerrard and fast became a fan-favourite, and scored on his debut against Chelsea.

-He scored 33 goals in his debut season at Anfield, and was unstoppable in the following two seasons with the club, bullying and terrorizing Premier League defenders left, right and center.
+He scored 33 goals in his debut season at Anfield, and was unstoppable in the following two seasons with the club, bullying and terrorizing Premier League defenders left, right and centre.

 He, however, suffered an injury that saw his form take a dip during and after the 2010 World Cup, before finally making a switch to Premier League rivals Chelsea in a 58 million Euro move in January 2011, having scored a massive 81 goals in just 142 appearances.